 4. Unrealistic expectations

 Above all else, brokers say they spend the most time and energy on this one issue.
-It gets exponentially more difficult when there is more than one person in the picture, be it roommates or parent-guarantors.
+It gets exponentially more difficult when there is more than one person in the picture, such as roommates or parent-guarantors.

-Tartaglia always starts by telling people who are moving here from anywhere else, “You’ll be paying much more and getting much less, but you’ll be living in NYC.”
-The difference between what renters earn and the apartments they qualify for often clashes with their lost dreams, “but those numbers don’t lie,” Tartaglia says.
+Tartaglia-Malter always starts by telling people who are moving here from anywhere else, “You’ll be paying much more and getting much less, but you’ll be living in NYC.”
+The difference between what renters earn and the apartments they qualify for often clashes with their dreams, he says.

-Lawton says the preponderance of fake ads and word-of-mouth hype has people looking for what she calls a “unicorn apartment,” like a 900-square-foot, two-bedroom unit with a terrace, doorman, and washer-dryer in the West Village for $3,000.
-(Apartments like that don’t exist at that price in that neighborhood.)
+Lawton says the preponderance of fake ads and word-of-mouth hype make people yearn for what she calls a “unicorn apartment,” like a 900-square-foot, two-bedroom unit with a terrace, doorman, and washer-dryer in the West Village for $3,000.
+(Suffice it to say, apartments like that don’t exist at that price in that neighborhood.)

-In these instances, Lawton tells clients to set their parameters on sites like StreetEasy, and pay close attention to the photos and objective criteria.
+In these instances, Lawton tells clients to get a sense of what they can afford by searching on sites like StreetEasy, and pay close attention to the photos and objective criteria.
 “If you don’t see what you want within your budget, it’s not the market, it’s you,” she says.

-Unfortunately, brokers say it often takes seeing apartments firsthand in order to understand what you can afford, especially if you have your heart set on a specific neighborhood.
+Unfortunately, brokers say it often takes seeing apartments firsthand to really understand what you can afford, especially if you have your heart set on a specific neighborhood.

 5. Anxious parents